OlivierLD/raspberry-coffee/RESTNavServer/README.md

 The snapshots might be a little obsolete, this iks a work in progress, constantly evolving.
 But this will give you an idea.

-From _any_ device (laptop, tablet, smart-phone) that can run a browser, reach this url:
+From _any_ device (laptop, tablet, smart-phone or smart-watch) that can run a browser, reach this url:
 ```
  http://[host]:9999/web/index.html
 ```